What is HFC R32?

 Q : Can an R32 system explode?
 Watch this video (Diesel Effect)

-There two regulations that affect the reduction (phasing down not out) of ALL HFC refrigerants with high or low GWP.
+There are two regulations that affect the reduction (phasing down, not out) of ALL HFC refrigerants with high or low GWP.

-Space Air Web Site have more guidance and advice to ensure the Correct & Safe use of LG AC equipment utilising HFC R32 an A2L Class (flammable) Refrigerants.
+Space Air website have more guidance and advice to ensure the correct and safe use of all LG AC equipment that utilises HFC R32 Refrigerants (an A2L Class - flammable).